 Assure the provision of sufficient potable water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
 Task Force Leader: Executive Engineer, Gujarat Water Supply Board

-Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe Before a Disaster Establish water availability, capacities, reliabilities and portability.
-(Task Force) Standard of 20 liters of drinking water per person per day.
-3 months before warning.
-Plan for alternate water delivery and storage (Task Force) May need tankers, tanks, generator set.
-3 months before warning.
+Action and (Who Should Take It) Requirements or Timeframe Conditions to be met for the action can Defense occur.
+Disaster Establish water availability, capacities, Standard of 20 liters of 3 months before reliabilities and portability.
+(Task Force) drinking water per person per day. warning.
+Plan for alternate water delivery and storage May need tankers, tanks, 3 months before (Task Force) generator set. warning.
 Secure new and additional equipment.
 (Task Force) Requires funding.
-Secure extra stocks of chemicals, expendable supplies and equipment.
-(Task Force) May require additional funding.
-3 months before warning.
+Secure extra stocks of chemicals, expendable May require additional 3 months before supplies and equipment.
+(Task Force) funding. warning.
 Open Water Control Room in Monsoon.
-(Task Force) Done.
-Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe Wai rning Establish staff rotation and shift system.
-(Task Force) No later than 24 hours from warning Provide public awareness on use of water.
-(Task Force) Media Task Force.
-No later than 24 hours from warning Provide instructions to government and private sectors on protection of water supplies.
-(Task Force) No later than 24 hours from warning Mobilize Task Force members 24 hours from warning.
-Mobilize additional personnel and vehicles.
-(Logistics Task Force) May be difficult to locate additional personnel locally.
-Recourse to 24 hours from warning.
+(Task Done.
+Force) Action and (Who Should Take It) Requirements or Timeframe Conditions to be met for the action can occur. rning Establish staff rotation and shift system.
+(Task No later than 24 Force) hours from warning Provide public awareness on use of water.
+Media Task Force.
+No later than 24 (Task Force) hours from • warning Provide instructions to government and private No later than 24 sectors on protection of water supplies.
+(Task No later than 24 hours from sectors on protection of water supplies.
+(Task Force) No later than 24 hours from warning sectors on protection of water supplies.
+(Task Nolaterthan24hoursfromwarning24hoursfrom sectors on protection of water supplies.
+(Task Force) Mobilize Task Force members May be difficult to locate No later than 24hoursfromwarning24hourswarning. sectors on protection of water supplies.
+(Task Force) Mobilize Task Force members Mobilize additional personnel and vehicles.
+May be difficult to locate Nolaterthan24hoursfromwarning24hoursfromwarning.24hoursfrom sectors on protection of water supplies.
+(Task Force) Mobilize Task Force members May be difficult to locate additional personnel locally.
+Recourse to No later than 24hoursfromwarning24hourswarning. sectors on protection of water supplies.
+(Task Force) Mobilize Task Force members Mobilize additional personnel and vehicles. additional personnel Nolaterthan24hoursfromwarning24hoursfromwarning.24hoursfrom

-outside or contractor Coordinate activities with Power and other Task Forces.
-Involves District Control Room.
-24 hours from warning.
+Coordinate activities with Power and other Involves District Control 24 hours from

+Task Forces.
+Room. warning.

 Verify water source status and protection.
+No later than 24

+(Task Force). hours from

+warning.

+Disa aster

-(Task Force).
-No later than 24 hours from warning. aster Plan and prioritize supply of water to users.
-(Task Force) Requires information on needs, damage and demand. hours into disaster.
+Plan and prioritize supply of water to users.
+Requires information on Completed by 24

+(Task Force) needs, damage and hours into disaster.

+demand.

 Assess status and damage to water systems.
+Coordination with Completed by 24

-(Task Force) Coordination with Damage Assessment Task Force.
-Completed by 24 hours into disaster.
+(Task Force) Damage Assessment hours into disaster.

+Task Force.

 Mobilize water tankers.
-(Task Force) Coordination with Logistics Task Force and Control Room.
-Started by 24 hours into disaster.
+(Task Force) Coordination with Started by 24

+Logistics Task Force and hours into disaster.

+Control Room.

 Repair/restore water systems, based on plan.
+Coordination with Power Started by 24

-(Task Force) Coordination with Power and Logistics Task Forces.
-Started by 24 hours into disaster.
+(Task Force) and Logistics Task hours into disaster.

+Forces.

 Assure supply point/distribution security.
+Started as soon as

+(Law and Order Task Force) distributions

+begin.

-(Law and Order Task Force) Started as soon as distributions begin.
-Coordinate distribution of water and storage and provision of information on safe water use.
+Coordinate distribution of water and storage Coordination with Media Started by 24

+and provision of information on safe water use.
+Task Force and Control hours into disaster.

 (Task Force).
+Room

+Action and (Who Should Take It) Requirements or Timeframe

+Conditions to be met

+for the action can

+10.1 occur.

+lours II. to 72 hours

-Coordination with Media Task Force and Control Room Started by 24 hours into disaster.
-Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timeframe 12 H Iours Establish temporary water systems.
-(Task Force) Up to 72 hours from disaster.
+Establish temporary water systems.
+(Task Up to 72 hours

+Force) from disaster.

 Move toward permanent water supply system.
+After 72 hours.

-(Task Force) After 72 hours.
+(Task Force) After 72 hours

 Complete long term recovery plan and needs.
+After 72 hours.

-(Task Force) After 72 hours.
+(Task Force) From 48 hours.

 Begin reporting and documentation.
+(Task 140 HOURS.

-(Task Force) From 48 hours.
+Force) Begin demobilization.
+(Task Force) Coordinated with Control From 48 hours.

 Begin demobilization.
-(Task Force) Coordinated with Control Room.
-From 48 hours.
+(Task Force) Room.
+FIOIII 48 HOUIS.

 Lessons Learned meeting.
-(Task Force and others) After 2 weeks.
+(Task Force and After 2 weeks.

+others)

 Final Report.
-(Task Force) After major activities completed
+(Task Force) After major

+activities

+1 completed